Avazmad Ghurbatov (Abdullo Ghurbati)

 Ghurbati denied all accusations, according to Radio Ozodi

-The prosecutor general’s office justified Ghurbati’s extremism charge in its November 3 statement, alleging that the journalist repeatedly “discredited” the policies of the Tajik government in posts on his Facebook account, including a May 12 post in which Ghurbati said it was not strange that youth fled military drafting in a country “without laws, without government, without leadership.”
+The prosecutor general’s office justified Ghurbati’s extremism charge in a November 3 statement, alleging that the journalist repeatedly “discredited” the policies of the Tajik government in posts on his Facebook account, including a May 12 post in which Ghurbati said it was not strange that youth fled military drafting in a country “without laws, without government, without leadership.”
 The agency also accused Ghurbati of subscribing to a YouTube channel linked to the banned opposition National Alliance of Tajikistan.

 letter by local journalists and media rights advocates denounced Imomali and Ghurbati’s arrests, linking them to Imomali’s reporting shortly before his arrest alleging that a police officer had struck him during an interrogation and forced him to delete two YouTube videos about demolitions of local residents’ homes by the authorities.
 Reports also linked the arrests to the pair’s coverage of a construction company owned by a top official related by marriage to the president.